scharolta/CardGame/README.md

 MuQuiz chooses the songs and questions, plays the music and keeps track of points so that you can focus on having fun!

-This game was developed using primarily ASP.Net Core 2.2, Entity Framework Core, SignalR and the Spotify Web API.
+This game was developed using primarily ASP.Net Core 2.2, Entity Framework Core, SignalR and the Spotify Web Playback SDK.

 ### How to use?
 To run it locally you will need to
 - configure the database
-- configure the Spotify API
+- configure the Spotify Web Playback SDK

 *Note: You will also need a Spotify Premium account.*

 ##### Configure the database
 We use database tables both to authenticate the webhost and an admin role and to keep track of our game sessions, players, songs as well as answer alternatives.
-In the answer alternatives there is scope for expansion by using different answer types.
+We are currently not implementing the option to enter different question types but think this could be fun to explore.
 To get started we suggest you create tables using the SQL commands below and include your database connection string in the appsettings.json file (or as a secret) as below.

 ```